relativitydev/transfer-api-samples/README.md

  * Secured transfer using HTTPS, only single TCP 443 is required

 Q1 2023 you can expect additional functionalities like:
- * Download a single file or a directory to the RelativityOne fileshare
+ * Download a single file or a directory from the RelativityOne fileshare
  * File retry policy
  * File exclusion policy
  * File override policy